Privacy Policy

 Access to Your PHI.
 You have the right to receive a copy and/or inspect of much of your PHI contained in a “designated record set” that we retain on your behalf for so long as we retain that PHI.
 All requests for access must be made in writing and signed by you or your personal representative.
 There may be a cost-based charge if you request a copy of the information.
 We will also charge for postage if you request a mailed copy and will charge for preparing a summary of the requested information if you request a summary.
 You may obtain an access request form from our Privacy Officer at SDACC.
 You or your personal representative will be required to complete this form in order to obtain access.
 We will act upon your request within 30 days.
 A single 30 day extension is allowed if SDACC is unable to comply with the deadline and you will receive a written notice from SDACC stating the reason for the delay and the anticipated date of response.
 All requests must be made to the Privacy Officer at SDACC.
 If access to your PHI is denied, you or your personal representative will be provided with a written denial setting forth the basis for the denial in plain language, a description of how you may exercise any applicable review or appeal rights and a description of how you may complain to the Secretary of the U.S. Department of Health and Human Services.

-If we maintain the PHI that you request in a designated record set electronically and if you request an electronic copy of the information, we will provide you with access to the PHI in the electronic form and formate that you request, if it is readily producible in such form and format; or, if not, in a readable electronic form and format as agreed to by you and us.
+If we maintain the PHI that you request in a designated record set electronically and if you request an electronic copy of the information, we will provide you with access to the PHI in the electronic form and format that you request, if it is readily producible in such form and format; or, if not, in a readable electronic form and format as agreed to by you and us.

 Amendments to Your PHI.
 You have the right to request in writing that PHI contained in a “designated record set” that we retain on your behalf for so long as we retain that PHI be amended.
 We are not obligated to make all requested amendments, but we will give each request careful consideration.
 We may deny your request for amendment if we determine that the PHI or record that relates to your request: (i) was not created by SDACC, (ii) is not part of the designated record set, (iii) would not be available for your inspection under the HIPAA rules, or (iv) is accurate and complete.
 All amendment requests, in order to be considered by us, must be in writing, signed by you or your representative, and must state the reasons for the amendment requested.
 All requests for amendment must be delivered to the Privacy Officer at SDACC.
 If an amendment you request is made by us, we will identify the records in the designated record set that are affected by the change and either provide a reference to and/or append the change to those records, inform you that the amendment is accepted, obtain your agreement to notify relevant persons who must be informed of the amendment, if applicable, and notify any other persons about the amendment within a reasonable time, either if you request it or if we know that such other persons could have relied on the information which is now changed.
 You may obtain an amendment request form from the Privacy Officer at SDACC and this form is required for all amendment requests.
 SDACC has 60 days after the request is made to act on the request.
 A single 30-day extension is allowed if SDACC is unable to comply with the deadline and you will receive a written notice from SDACC stating the reason for the delay and the anticipated date of response.
 If the request is denied, in whole or part, SDACC must provide you or your personal representative with a written denial that explains the basis for the denial in plain language, a description of how you may submit a written statement disagreeing with the denial (a “Statement of Disagreement”) and have that Statement of Disagreement included with any future disclosures of your PHI or request that a copy of your amendment request be provided with any future PHI disclosures and a description of how you may complain to the Secretary of the U.S. Department of Health and Human Services.